Banana Rum Cake

-If you’re not feeling the rum here, I would recommend replacing it with a citrus juice.
+If you’re not feeling the alcohol here, I would recommend replacing it with a citrus juice.
 Apple or orange juice would both be totally acceptable, and the flavors would pair well with the bananas.
-Whether you use rum or juice, this Banana Rum Cake is certain to be a crowd-pleaser!
+Whether you use rum or juice, this Banana Rum Cake is a moist cake that is certain to be a crowd-pleaser!
 It didn’t last long here in our house.
 Cheers, friends!

 Did you bake this Banana Rum Cake at home?
 Leave a comment.
 Or snap a photo and tag me on Instagram (@Spicedblog)!

 Looking for other fun recipes using bananas?
 Check out these favorites, too:

 Banana Walnut Coffee Cake

 2-Ingredient Banana Ice Cream